markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 #### Timeslot page

 - Verify that if there are no available timeslots in the database an appropriate message is displayed :heavy_check_mark:
-- Verify that if there are available timeslots in the database they displayed on screen sorted with the earliest times at the top of the page :heavy_check_mark:
+- Verify that if there are available timeslots in the database they are displayed on screen sorted with the earliest times at the top of the page :heavy_check_mark:
 - Verify that the timeslots are sorted into columns based on days in the database :heavy_check_mark:
 - Verify that if a single timeslot is sold out the button for that timeslot is disabled :heavy_check_mark:
 - Verify that if logged in as a super user the user can see the amount remaining for each slot and also edit and delete links to change the timselot if neccessary.
 CRUD operations tested on the relevant page links :heavy_check_mark: